Last updated on August 23rd, 2023 at 10:21 am

 He later became engaged to Elisa Isoardi, a popular TV host.
 After a relationship of nearly three years, Isoardi announced their split in November 2018 via an Instagram post.
 As of March 2019, Salvini is engaged to Francesca Verdini, daughter of the politician Denis Verdini.
 Salvini is an avid supporter of A.C.
 Milan.

 As a politician, Matteo assumed the sum of good money from his career which makes his lifestyle lavish and happy.
 However, his net worth and salary were yet to revealed in media. in the case of revealed, we will let you know.

 How tall is Matteo Salvini?

-Moving to his body statistics, there is no information available regarding his body statistics on the internet.
+Moving to his body statistics, his height is 6 feet 1 inch and 183 lbs.
 He has black hair and dark brown eyes.

 Trivias About Matteo Salvini You Need To Know.

 - He interrupted his studies in order to start his political career .

 - Since July 2003 he was registered as a journalist on the list of Italian professional journalists.